Easy Moss And Lavender Bud Wreath

 pressing the lavender inside the nest

-I also did add a few short lavender wands I had in my craft room.
-Again, I added a small amount of spray adhesive to the top of the nest as well as the stems.
+I also added a few short lavender wands from my craft room.
+Again, I added a little bit of spray adhesive to the top of the nest and the stems.
 This is the perfect way to keep them together.
 Allow this to dry for five minutes so it isn’t sticky when attaching the nest when hanging the wreath.

 small wands added to the nest